aboamare/vrgp-specifications/Protocol specification.md

 - __cancelled__: the UTC date and time, in the ISO 8061 date-time format specified in [RFC3339], when the situation described in this notification was no longer observed, and hence no longer requires attention.

-For particular names and sources it can be useful to add additional information in further attributes.
+For particular categories and sources it can be useful to add additional information in further attributes.
 Rules and suggestions are given in the specific message sections.

 #### 3.5.1 debug
 The _debug_ message is used to convey information that aids the development of the implementation.
 This message SHOULD NOT be sent by implementations in actual operational use.